Beaver Hill, Oregon

-Beaver Hill is an unincorporated community in Coos County, Oregon, United States.
+Beaver Hill is a ghost town in Coos County, Oregon, United States.
 It is about 12 mi south of the city of Coos Bay, east of U.S. Route 101 and west of Oregon Route 42.

-Like nearby Coaledo, Beaver Hill was formerly a coal mining community.
+Beaver Hill was formerly a coal mining community.
 The Beaver Hill mine was opened in 1894 by the J. D. Spreckels Company and the town was later owned by Southern Pacific.
 By 1896, Beaver Hill was an important community in the area and on January 11, it incorporated as a city.
 In 1926, 15 of the city's 16 remaining voters chose to disincorporate.
 Today there is nothing left at the site.

 The community had a branch off the Coos Bay Line of the Southern Pacific Railroad, but it never had a post office by the name Beaver Hill.
 The post office at this locale was named Preuss; it ran from 1917 to 1924.
 It was named for a local teacher, Rosa Preuss.
 It is possible the name "Beaver Hill" for a post office would not have been approved because of the similarity to Beaverton and Beavercreek.